What should my blood glucose level be?

 How to use a glucose meter

-- Set out the glucose meter, a test strip, the lancet device, and an alcohol prep pad
+- Set out the glucose meter, a test strip, the lancet device, and an alcohol prep pad.

-- Wash your hands with warm soapy water
+- Wash your hands with warm, soapy water.

-- Place the drop of blood on the strip
+- Place the drop of blood on the strip.

-- Wait for the glucose meter to process the data
+- Wait for the glucose meter to process the data.

-Those who need to take insulin, which includes everyone with diabetes type 1 and some with type 2, have to test their blood several times a day.
+Those who need to take insulin, which includes all people with type 1 diabetes and some with type 2, have to test their blood several times a day.

-Eating a healthy diet with plenty of fruit and vegetables, maintaining a healthy weight, and getting regular exercise can help.
+Eating a healthy diet with plenty of fruit and vegetables, maintaining a healthy weight, and getting at least 150 minutes of moderate-to-intense exercise each week can help.

 Other tips for controlling blood sugar include:

-- Eating at regular times and not skipping meals
+- eating at regular times and not skipping meals

-- Drinking water instead of juice and soda
+- drinking water instead of juice and soda

-- Choosing fruit instead of a candy bar
+- choosing fruit instead of a candy bar